Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 When it comes to financing your RV, you have a few options to choose from.

-How should I compare your RV loan options?
+How should I compare my RV loan options?

-- Will the loan be secured or unsecured?
-RV loans can either be secured or unsecured.
-Unsecured loans can have less risk but they often have higher fees to compensate for this risk.
-Compare fees and charges once you’ve made your decision.
+- Compare secured vs. unsecured RV loans can either be secured or unsecured.
+Unsecured loans can have less risk but they often have higher rates to make up for it.

 - Are there flexible payment options?
 Most RV loans have flexible loan payments, offering anywhere from weekly to monthly payments.